civisanalytics/civis-python/docs/source/parallel.rst

     ModuleNotFoundError: No module named 'numpy'

-this signifies that the function you're trying to run doesn't exist in the remote environment.
+this signifies that the module you're trying to use doesn't exist in the remote environment.
 Select a Docker container with the module installed, or install it in your remote environment by using the ``repo_http_uri`` parameter of :func:`~civis.parallel.make_backend_factory` to install it from GitHub.